 Our patients come to us from all over the U.S. and the world.
 We use tele-medicine video chat for virtual appointments, which is especially useful for business execs on the go.
 We recommend that patients hold their initial consult in person, so we can focus on developing a personal relationship with you.

 - It is scientific.
-Anti-aging diagnostic and treatment practices are supported by scientific evidence and therefore cannot be branded as anecdotal.
+Integrative medicine diagnostic and treatment practices are supported by scientific evidence and therefore cannot be branded as anecdotal.

-- It is evidence-based.
-Anti-aging medicine is based on an orderly process for acquiring data in order to formulate a scientific and objective assessment upon which effective treatment is assigned.
+- It is evidence-based. integrative medicine is based on an orderly process for acquiring data in order to formulate a scientific and objective assessment upon which effective treatment is assigned.

 - It is well-documented by peer-reviewed journals.
-As of this writing, the National Library of Medicine hosts more than 3,000 peer-reviewed articles on the subject of anti-aging medicine.
+As of this writing, the National Library of Medicine hosts more than 3,000 peer-reviewed articles on the subject of integrative medicine.

 - It is taught at many prestigious universities.